I almost broke the law today, simply by driving through Massachusetts as we did our Jacoby Jones run between the storms.

 1 part honey

-3 parts vodka or gin
+3 parts vodka

 Also, this would probably be good with rum — or with lemonade, tea or water instead of alcohol, and served hot on blizzardy days like today.